-Prerequisites: (PHYS 1101 or 1120) and (MATH 1120 or 1130)

-Note: PHYS 1220 is recommended Co-requisites: BIOL 1210 BIOL 1210
+Prerequisites: (PHYS 1101 or 1120) and (MATH 1120 or 1130) Note: PHYS 1220 is recommended Co-requisites: BIOL 1210 BIOL 1210 Attributes: QUAN Transferable (refer to transfer guide)

 Signal and Image Processing

 Students will learn about the noise characteristics of components, sensors, and systems, as well as signal recovery techniques.
 They will also learn about the acquisition, processing and analysis of images for scientific and industrial applications.
 Students will develop and work with instrumentation and software for signal and image processing in the laboratory.
 Students will apply statistical analysis throughout, both for theory and for analysis.